“Sometimes the spirit of my wilder mind is busting through the seams of me.” -Rhapsody Boheme

 Emily (on the left) with her sister Leni. 💙 I will see you soon girls.

 It was big and majestic, and just the view of it at times appeared as if it wasn’t even real.
 Like a poster or something painted, it’s a sight you will not soon forget.
-You could see the massive peak for miles and miles, thinking you were right upon it, but instead, you had to realize that it would take you at least another hour or so to come within close vicinity.
+You could see the massive peak for miles and miles, thinking you were right upon it, but instead, you kept driving and it would take you at least another hour to come within close vicinity.
 My heart was captured by the beauty of nature as it so often does.
 I exhaled peace and a sense of calm ran through my veins.
-Still there was something different, something that would become more obvious as our days went on.
-I couldn’t pinpoint what it was and in hindsight it feels a bit as if I was stepping into a different era.
-One that showed a positive impact from a time slowed down, from the atmosphere and the feel of the town and surroundings, to the sincere people and the friendliness that I found walking amongst them.
-It was refreshing to leave the competition behind for awhile and marvel in the sincerity and helpfulness that was heartfelt and the way I always felt that it should be all along.
-People enjoying each other with a honest desire to make a difference for the next person.
+Everything that I have written about and experienced before, and still there was something different, something that would become more obvious as our days went on.
+I couldn’t pinpoint what it was and in hindsight it feels as if I was stepping into a different era.
+One that showed a positive impact, and time slowed down.
+From the atmosphere and the feel of the town, to the surroundings, the sincere people and the friendliness that I found walking amongst them.
+It was refreshing to leave the competition behind for awhile and marvel in the sincerity and helpfulness that was heartfelt.
+Something I hoped things to be all the time.
+People were enjoying each other with a honest desire to make a difference for the next person.
 Had I stumbled upon paradise?

 The experience changed me in ways I could not imagine prior.
-It would become something that has me yearning to revisit this beautiful area, serving so many purposes all at once.
-A feast for the eyes and a essential marvel for the soul to heal.
-It was bittersweet to leave and it was more than just a vacation coming to an end.
-I didn’t want the feeling to end and I didn’t want to return to the “real world”.
-It was weeks after our return that I was doing research on Shasta.
-It was undeniable that something did had happen in Shasta and I was curious in the hopes to learn more.
-I wasn’t sure of what I would learn and I really didn’t know what I was looking for or where to even search.
+It would become something that has me yearning to revisit this beautiful area.
+It was afterwards that I found the meaning of all the purposes it served and perhaps there are still few waiting to be discovered.
+It was a feast for the eyes and a essential marvel for the soul to heal.
+It was bittersweet to leave and it was more than just a vacation that came to an end.
+I wanted everything to stay as it was and the “real world” and how I knew it, no longer belonged into the picture.
+It was weeks after our return that I was doing research on Mount Shasta.
+It was undeniable that something did had happen in Shasta and I wasn’t sure of what or if anything I would actually find, but my curiosity was peaked in the hopes to learn more.
+I really didn’t know what I was looking for or where to even search.
 I remembered the feelings I had from the mountain and I couldn’t get enough of its view.
-I started there.
+It was a starting point for my search.

 What I stumbled upon was that Mount Shasta draws people from around the world.
-A feeling, a vibe, that people can’t explain as to why they feel drawn and why there is a pull towards the mountain that reaches over continents away.
+A feeling, a vibe, that people can’t explain, they feel drawn and experience a pull towards the mountain that reaches over continents away.
 Numerous legends exist about Mount Shasta being a space station for extraterrestrial life and the underground city housing survivors from the sunken continent of Lemuria.

 Occasionally, according to legend, Lemurians, tall in statue and garbed in white robes have been seen walking around the mountain.
 It is also said that they have been seen coming to town for supplies.
 Legend further claims a city with endless tunnels and secret, hidden entrances beneath the mountain where these beings live today.
 People living around Mount Shasta have their own stories and experiences of what they feel and have experienced.
 I had no knowledge prior to any of this, but I definitely felt something out of the ordinary that I couldn’t explain and put into words.
 It wasn’t something eerie or frightening, but something that was calming and restoring.
-My hunger grew after stumbling upon this information and although I didn’t get to witness anything else other than my own feelings, there was something undeniable, something never felt before.
-I think the timing was right for me to be open to those things and not dismiss them.
-I think back to where I was in my journey and I needed something to believe in and something I could feel.
-I sensed something that put my soul at ease while vacationing at Mount Shasta and today I would call it a spiritual experience.
+My hunger grew for more information and to dig deeper, although I didn’t get to witness anything else other than my own feelings, there was something undeniable, something never felt before.
+I think the timing was right for me to be open to those things and not just dismiss them.
+I think about my journey and I was ready for another sign.
+I needed something to believe in and something I could feel.
+I definitely got that and there was something that put my soul at ease while vacationing at Mount Shasta.
+Today I would call it a spiritual experience.
 A energy and magnetic force field, picked up by those sensitive to this kind of thing.
-And then I learned about the true possible cause and I learned about vortexes.
+It’s rather fascinating and then I learned about the possible cause.

 “Loss is a part of life.
 Let go and allow time to heal you.”